kaisadilla/judith/readme.md

 - **~G~coroutines!** WARNING: May or may not be inspired by Go.

 ## Comprehensive explanation
-You can read the entire informal specification [here](.info/spec.md).
+You can read the design goals of the language [here](.info/spec.md).
 Note that, while the design of the language is in a very advanced stage, it's still subject to big changes, and inconsistencies in this document may appear as a result of it, which are eventually removed when as I periodically revise the entire document.
 The informal specification is not a tutorial, but rather a detailed explanation of each feature.
 The informal specification is not concerned with the implementation details of the features.

 ## How to get
 You don't.
 Development of the project just started.